ksvcchh/WZI_P01/Data Privacy and Security Plan.md

      - Deploy a **Content Security Policy (CSP)** to mitigate data exfiltration from web-based integrations.
      - Schedule penetration tests **bi-weekly** focusing on the API endpoints to ensure secure communication.

-### 3. **Non-Compliance with GDPR**
+### 3. Non-Compliance with GDPR
 - **Risk**: Mishandling of user data or insufficient data protection measures could lead to legal issues.
 - **Mitigation**:
   - Store **no sensitive data on servers** unless explicitly required for functionality.
+  - Define **sensitive data levels** to categorize information based on its sensitivity:
+    - **Level 1**: Personal data (e.g., names, emails) requiring basic protection.
+    - **Level 2**: Confidential data (e.g., API keys) requiring encryption and restricted access.
+    - **Level 3**: Highly sensitive data (e.g., financial or biometric data), which should not be stored unless absolutely necessary.
   - Provide a **data deletion mechanism** for users, ensuring their data can be erased within **72 hours** of a request.
   - Conduct a GDPR compliance audit **every three months**, reviewing all policies and processes.
   - Ensure that legal documentation, such as the privacy policy and data processing agreements, is **reviewed bi-annually** by legal experts.

 ---